h-mirzaei/solution/README.md

         5- I have writen deployment for sample helloworld maven which is placed in kubernetes-setup\sample-helloworld

 Also With this solution which is a multi-master cluster we can optain a fully HA production setup.
-In case of in one of our masters the cluster will still work.
+In case of disaster in one of our masters the cluster will still work.